Women’s Liberation Center

 The Women’s Liberation Center was a meeting and community space for numerous women’s organizations, including lesbian groups.
 Dances were also held here on the ground floor.
 The Center was originally located at 36 West 22nd Street from April 1970 until its move to this city-owned, former firehouse on West 20th Street in the summer of 1972.
 It appears that it was located in this building until 1987.

 In 1973, Lesbian Feminist Liberation, a lesbian rights organization, began meeting here and had its office on the second floor.
 The group, which had originally been the Lesbian Liberation Committee within the male-dominated Gay Activists Alliance (GAA), was founded a year earlier by Jean O’Leary.
 The group sought to bring attention to such issues as the difficulties divorced lesbian mothers faced in trying to keep custody of their children.
 It also worked to make lesbians more visible at political rallies and pride marches.

 We must dedicate our energies primarily to discovering ourselves and our special causes and acting as our own spokeswomen, to promoting ourselves everywhere, at all times, as lesbian women.

 While headquartered at the Women’s Liberation Center, the group took part in a number of activist events in 1973.
 In August, for example, it led a 200-person demonstration – featuring a large lavender female dinosaur – at the American Museum of Natural History on Central Park West to protest the museum’s tendency to depict females of all species as subservient.

 The Center was also home to the Lesbian Switchboard, an evening telephone service, from 1972 to 1987.
+It was founded at Liberation House in January 1972, where it operated for approximately six months before moving here.
 The volunteer-staffed Switchboard provided counseling, referrals, and information about events and organizations of interest to the lesbian community.
 When this building underwent renovations in October 1987, the Switchboard moved to the Lesbian and Gay Community Services Center (now the LGBT Community Center) in Greenwich Village.
 It would remain there until it closed in December 1997.